How to Display Relations Custom Fields in Elementor

 Also, you can add meta fields to the relations and set the metadata for every relation.

 In our case, we have chosen the “Many to many” Relation Type as we want to connect any actor with several movies where they’ve played and any movie with the cast.

 Adding a meta field to the relation

 Then, we have added a meta field for the actor’s role that will contain the same information for the “Actors” and “Movies” Post Types, so it’s convenient to create it once in relation than adding two separate fields to each CPT.

 Connecting the related items and adding the metadata

 After hitting the “Update” button, we’ve proceeded to the “Actors” tab on the WordPress Dashboard and pressed to edit one of the posts.

-We’ve moved to the end of the post editing page and ticked the “Connect Movies” button to set the relationship between the actor and movies where he’s performed.
+We’ve moved to the end of the post-editing page and ticked the “Connect Movies” button to set the relationship between the actor and the movies where he’s performed.